-IRB Committee: This study has been reviewed and approved by the Joslin Diabetes Center Institutional Review Board
+IRB: This study has been reviewed and approved by the Joslin’s Committee on Human Studies (CHS)

 About the Study

-- Participants will be contributing valuable information that may benefit men with type 1 diabetes in the future.
+- Participants will be contributing valuable information that may benefit those with Diabetes in the future.

-- Participants will be helping to advance medical research on the reproductive health of men with type 1 diabetes.
+- Participants will be helping to advance medical research.

 - If you decide to participate in the study and later feel that you no longer wish to be part of it, you can withdraw at any time.

 - Any information that you provide will be kept strictly confidential, except as required by law.